 - vegan sour cream, cashew cream, or brazil nut milk

-- Overnight, soak the brazil nuts in a sealed jar filled with filtered water.
-Store in the fridge.
+- Soak the brazil nuts in a sealed jar filled with filtered water for at least 2 hours.
+Store in the fridge until preparing the soup.

 - Heat a large soup pot over medium heat.
 While it heats, prep the veggies; otherwise, have them prepped beforehand.
 Once the pot is hot, turn the heat down just a bit and add the chopped onion, stirring occasionally.

 - While the onion cooks, strain the jar of brazil nuts and place the nuts in your blender, along with 2 cups of the filtered water.
 Blend for at least 30 seconds, until you have a smooth nut milk.
 This step could also be done prior to cooking.